-A writer from Wiltshire in the U.K., Joanne is curious about life and the past.
+A writer from Wiltshire in the U.K., Joanne is curious about life. the past and where words come from.

 Sawney Bean: Robber